 How to Use Beet & Sumac Hummus

-My favorite way, by far, is to eat this hummus for breakfast.
+My favorite way, by far, is to eat this healthy vegan hummus for breakfast.
 Yes, breakfast!
 Slather this hummus on your favorite healthy toast, such as Ezekiel brand, for a delicious morning pick-me-up.

-It can sometimes feel difficult to incorporate beans and vegetables into breakfast, but with this recipe, you’re checking both boxes!
+It can sometimes feel difficult to incorporate beans and vegetables into breakfast, but with this bean and beet spread, you’re checking both boxes!
 To your healthy hummus toast, add spinach, arugula, cucumbers, or cherry tomatoes for some extra veggies.
 I also love adding a healthy dose of hemp hearts and some everything but the bagel seasoning!

 - Add a scoop to your nourish/Buddha bowls.